JLohani/LendingClubCaseStudy/README.md

 - Loan Terms: 36-month terms have a higher proportion of fully paid loans.
 - Home Ownership: Renters and those with mortgages are more prone to defaults.
 Refer to the report and code for detailed analysis and recommendations.

-## Observations
-- Higher loan amounts increase default risk.
-- Higher interest rates correlate with higher default rates, especially for larger loans.
-- Lower annual incomes are associated with a higher likelihood of default.
-- Higher DTI ratios suggest financial strain, raising default risk.
-- Lower loan grades (D, E, F, G) are significant indicators of higher default probability.
-- Renters or those with mortgages may be more vulnerable to default due to other financial obligations.

 ## Technologies Used